HANDBOOKS:

 - Scientific underpinnings lack continuity

-- Products are over-marketed with frequent unsubstantiated claims
+- Products are over-marketed

-- Academia remains hesitant and cautious
+- Academia remains hesitant and cautious, without consistency from school to school

 - Dentistry is practiced as if it were a cottage industry with little consistency from practice to practice.